End of Semester

 (Applicable for non-returning students)

-- Send a Transition Letter to each Client along with two copies of a new Power of Attorney (POA) form for the client’s signature.
-Include a self-addressed, stamped envelope (SASE) for client.
+- Send a Transition Letter to each Client along with two copies of a new, 2-page Power of Attorney (POA) form for the client’s signature.
+Include a business reply mail envelope for client.
 Request the client to sign the two copies of the POA but not to date the second pages.
 Personalize the letter and keep in mind the evaluation of you and the Clinic your client will be asked to complete.
 Advise the client of the status of the case.
 Remind the client of any additional information or documents that the client is expected to send to the Tax Clinic.
 File the letter on the electronic folder “ClientCorr” as TransLtr(month and year – i.e. 0509) and the paper copy in the “Client Correspondence” section of the paper file;

 - Complete both pages of the Power of Attorney and print the client's name(s) where indicated on the second page.